sagefy/sagefy/docs/survey_learning_research/prior_knowledge.md

 - SB 142-144: Presenting a relevant problem, and discussing it as a group, effectively activates prior knowledge.
     - Cites Schmidy and Moust 2000

-**Question**: _How can teacher expertise hinder creating effective information?
-What strategies can overcome it?_
+### How can teacher expertise hinder creating effective information?
+What strategies can overcome it?

 - SH 36: Explicitly show discipline-specific conventions.
 Conventions from other disciplines can interfere with the recall of new information.
 - SH 99: The "expert blind spot" is when experts are "blind" to what learners fully need to know.
 Often seemingly simple skills are the combination of other skills.